Your numbers

 How the maths works

-Running a UK limited company stacks two tax systems on top of each other: the company pays corporation tax on its profits, and you (as director-shareholder) pay personal income tax on whatever you draw from it.
-Done right, this often beats sole-trader tax at higher incomes.
-Done badly, it costs you more.
+A UK limited company stacks two tax systems on top of each other: the company pays corporation tax on its profits, and you pay personal income tax on whatever you draw from it.

 Step 1 — company profit